suhailphotos/pariVaha/README.md

 ## Inspiration

-taRana is inspired by the vision of a unified, portable second brain—where your knowledge flows freely between platforms, just as ideas flow within your mind.
+pariVaha is inspired by the vision of a unified, portable second brain—where your knowledge flows freely between platforms, just as ideas flow within your mind.

 ---